What is a Cap Rate?

-Generally, home sales seem to have declined in Toronto in light of the high cost of buying a home with the present market conditions.
-At the same time, the demand in rentals has spiked, making it profitable for those with multi-residential assets.
+Generally, home sales seem to have declined in Toronto in light of the high cost of buying a home in the present market conditions.
+At the same time, the demand for rentals has spiked, making it profitable for those with multi-residential assets.

-Naturally, homeowners are unwilling to sell at this point as the market favors them.
+Naturally, homeowners are unwilling to sell at this point as the market favours them.
 This trend is unlikely to change any time soon if market factors remain the same.

 If you are an investor or aspiring to be one, this is a good time to cash in on the available opportunities.
 With the help of an investment consultant, you can learn of more opportunities available in the market and be able to make the right decision.